team-sandiego/ohdeer/README.md

 User options include:

   Animal Type
-   -Choose an animal from the drop down list or select other and the user may input the animal type Condition of Animal
+   - Choose an animal from the drop down list or select other and the user may input the animal type Condition of Animal
-   -Deceased
+   - Deceased
-   -Wounded
+   - Wounded
-   -Unsure
+   - Unsure
   Image
   Date & Time
   Location
-   -A map opens to allow user to geographically pin where the observation was made Notes on Location
+   - A map opens to allow user to geographically pin where the observation was made Notes on Location
-   -Gives the user the option to expand on the georeference, or, if user has location services turned off, to input directions via text
+   - Gives the user the option to expand on the georeference, or, if user has location services turned off, to input directions via text
   Contact Info
-   -Full name
+   - Full name
-   -Phone number
+   - Phone number
-   -Email
+   - Email

 After the observation is submitted, the data is inputted into a geodatabase as a layer file and visualized as a point in the web application.